NiharikaAdari/Cooking-Mama-Recipe-Recommendations/README.md

 - **Beautiful Soup:** A Python library for pulling data out of HTML and XML files, essential for web scraping.

 - **SciKit Learn, Cosine Similarity:** A mathematical technique used to measure the similarity between two non-zero vectors, employed in the recommendation system to compare ingredient lists.

+- **OpenAI/ChatGPT:** A powerful natural language processing model used to generate detailed recipes based on user input and preferences.

 - **HTML/CSS/JavaScript:** Frontend technologies utilized for designing the user interface and enhancing the user experience.